top of page

 Call to Action

 Today, choose one habit from the list and start with it.
-Do not wait for the perfect morning, or for that matter, a quiet week.
-Start now: with a deep breath, a kind thought, or a small act of care.
+Do not wait for the perfect morning or a quiet week.
+Start now—with a deep breath, a kind thought, or a small act of care.
 Your mind will thank you for it.
-And slowly, gently, you'll know: You have been building peace along the way.
+Slowly, gently, you'll know: You have been building peace along the way.

 Comments